tangly-team/tangly-os/src/site/website/content/expertise/expertise-technical/software-craftsmanship.md

   Every project is unique, and so are its challenges.
   Through interviews, questionnaires, and surveys, we provide you with a detailed assessment of your software development process and project along with recommendations.
-  I also offer online and remote assessments.
+  We offer online and remote assessments.

 - Articulate and refine your product definition
 - Evaluate your agile software development processes